fullmetalbrackets/blog/src/content/blog/set-up-pihole-on-linux.md

 The most efficient way to block URLs in Pi-Hole is to use an adlist, which is a list of URLs to block en masse.
 (You can also blacklist individual URLs by going to _Domains_ on the sidebar.)
 While installing Pi-Hole you had the option of including a default adlist that blocks around 300k URLs, but there's many more adlists curated by the community that will block many more ads, malware sites, telemetry and tracking.
 Here are the ones I use:

-- <a href="https://firebog.net" target="_blank">The Firebog</a>
+- <a href="https://firebog.net" target="_blank" data-umami-event="setup-pihole-firebog">The Firebog</a>
-- <a href="https://github.com/blocklistproject/Lists" target="_blank" rel="noreferrer noopener">The Block List Project</a>
+- <a href="https://github.com/blocklistproject/Lists" target="_blank" data-umami-event="setup-pihole-blocklist-project">The Block List Project</a>
-- <a href="https://www.github.developerdan.com/hosts" target="_blank" rel="noreferrer noopener">Developer Dan's Adlists</a>
+- <a href="https://www.github.developerdan.com/hosts" target="_blank" data-umami-event="setup-pihole-devdan-adlists">Developer Dan's Adlists</a>
-- <a href="https://github.com/badmojr/1Hosts" target="_blank" rel="noreferrer noopener">1Hosts</a> (I suggest Lite or Pro)
+- <a href="https://github.com/badmojr/1Hosts" target="_blank" data-umami-event="setup-pihole-1hosts">1Hosts</a> (I suggest Lite or Pro)
-- <a href="https://oisd.nl" target="_blank" rel="noreferrer noopener">OISD</a>
+- <a href="https://oisd.nl" target="_blank" data-umami-event="setup-pihole-oisd">OISD</a>
-- <a href="https://github.com/mmotti/pihole-regex/blob/master/regex.list" target="_blank" rel="noreferrer noopener">This gist of Regex Expressions</a>
+- <a href="https://github.com/mmotti/pihole-regex/blob/master/regex.list" target="_blank" data-umami-event="setup-pihole-mmotti-regex">This gist of Regex Expressions</a>

 Once you've added all the adlists (and any time you add additional ones), make sure to "update gravity" for the changes to take effect.
 Go to _Tools_ on the navigation bar, click on _Update Gravity_, and click the big **Update** button.
 Do not leave the page until the process is done!

 You may end up with several million "domains on adlists" as shown in the dashboard.
 Don't panic.
 You'll see your dashboard stats explode with blocked requests, especially from mobile devices.
 Pay attention to any issues you have visiting websites and using online apps/services that you commonly do, and whitelist domains as needed.
-(You can also use a <a href="https://github.com/anudeepND/whitelist" target="_blank">curated whitelist</a>.)
+(You can also use a <a href="https://github.com/anudeepND/whitelist" target="_blank" data-umami-event="setup-pihole-anudeepND-whitelist">curated whitelist</a>.)

 ![Over 3 million domains blocked in Pi-Hole.](../../img/blog/blocked.png 'Over 3 million domains blocked in Pi-Hole')